 Factors Beyond Our Control

-Some of the risk factors for diabetes are beyond a person’s control, including a person’s genetics and growing older.
+According to the CDC and the ADA, some of the risk factors for diabetes are beyond a person’s control, including a person’s genetics and growing older.

 Factors Within Our Control